the Alternate Route to Certification (ARC), a state-approved program for talented

 education and Section 504, English Language learners, and integrating technology

-team-trained cooperating teachers and ARC evaluators during their clinical
+team-trained cooperating teachers and ARC evaluators during their student

-on student demand and shortage areas, both ARC sessions prepare
+on student demand and shortage areas, both ARC sessions generally prepare

 candidates for certification in Grade 7-12 English, mathematics, the sciences

-(biology, chemistry, earth science, general science and physics) and K-12 world
+(biology, chemistry, earth science, general science and physics), K-12 world

-sciences, music and technology education.
+languages, family and consumer sciences, technology education, and music.
 ARC does not provide

 certification training in elementary education, art, history/social studies or